How are Business Rates calculated

 - the property's rateable value

-You can view the rating list on the Valuation Office (VOA) website or in person at Solihull Connect walk in centres or the Coventry Valuation Office.
+You can view the rating list on the Valuation Office (VOA) website or in person at our Solihull Connect walk in centres.

 In maintaining the rating list a valuation officer may alter the value if they believe the circumstances of the property have changed for example, building or demolishing an extension.
 Therefore such changes must be reported to us immediately.